The Zendesk Shared Responsibility Model

 - The Subscriber is responsible for any security incident or breach within their particular instances, which was not caused by, or made via vulnerabilities or incidents within the service itself, including

-- Investigating and remediating any any suspected or actual breach within their particular instance caused by (i) insufficient access control or hygiene, (ii) insufficient monitoring of user activities, (iii) failure to perform due diligence on communications or untrusted content derived via interactions with users, or (iv) any incident or breach brought on via integration with any third party, where such integration was made at the subscriber’s sole discretion.
+- Investigating and remediating any any suspected or actual breach within their particular instance caused by (i) insufficient access control or hygiene (including use of weak or exploitable public credentials), (ii) insufficient monitoring of user activities, (iii) failure to perform due diligence on communications or untrusted content derived via interactions with users, or (iv) any incident or breach brought on via integration with any third party, where such integration was made at the subscriber’s sole discretion.

 - Making any required notifications to government or law enforcement agencies, or end users related to breaches caused by Subscriber actions, integrated third parties, or related to Service Data Breach notifications received from Zendesk regarding Subscriber’s instance